Facts, Thoughts, and Commentary

 That’s a troubling bias…I mean it’s one thing to snub academic scribblers, but these guys manage serious money!

-3 Responses to “That’s Just Gross”
+3 comments in reply to "That’s Just Gross"

 1. foosion says: